tomvanschaijk/tomvanschaijk.github.io/_posts/2023-04-01-traveling-salesman.markdown

 ### A brute force approach
 Whenever you start implementing a non-trivial algorithm, it's always a good idea to start with an implementation that is focussed on getting the correct result, disregarding any tendency you might have to go for early optimizations.
 Make it as simple and clear as you can, but focus on achieving a 100% correct solution.
 Explore the full set of possible solutions, perform an exhaustive search and simply keep updating the candidate solution every time there's an improvement until there are no more candidate solutions, and you just found yourself the optimal solution.
-It will help you understand the problem, and you can use this initial iteration as a reference to compare future solutions with, and doublecheck them for correctness.
+It will help you understand the problem, and you can use this initial iteration as a reference to compare future solutions to, and doublecheck them for correctness.

 In case of the TSP, implementing a brute force solution is quite easy.
 We simply generate all possible permutations of the set of destinations, evaluate the full path distance from start through all nodes back to the initial node, and store the optimal path length and the sequence of nodes traveled in order to achieve it.
 Contrary to what I just said a sentence or 2 ago, I'd say some small optimizations are permitted.
 One such obvious thing is that a sequence of A - B - C - A is identical in length to the sequence A - C - B - A, and as such, both do not need to be evaluated.
 We only consider unique permutations.
 We obviously don't need to continuously build the actual graph under consideration for the algorithm to work.
 However, I wanted to display the paths under evaluation as the algorithm does its work, so that little bit of extra effort is worth it for this project.